A camp axe sold by Walmart is being recalled because it poses a major injury hazard.

 The axes were sold online and nationwide in stores from January 2017 through July 2018 for roughly $8.
 It is manufactured by Gardex of India.

-Do I have an Ozark Trail Camp Axe Recall Lawsuit?
+Questions About an Ozark Trail Camp Axe Recall Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.